ferencberes/wsdm-spotify-challenge-2019/README.md

 # wsdm-spotify-challange-2019
-Spotify Sequential Skip Prediction Challenge

-In this repository, we present the solution of the team Definitive Turtles for ACM WSDM Cup 2019 [Spotify Sequential Skip PredictionChallenge](https://www.crowdai.org/challenges/spotify-sequential-skip-prediction-challenge) that reached 10th place on the final leaderboard.
+In this repository, we present the solution of the team Definitive Turtles for ACM WSDM Cup 2019 [Spotify Sequential Skip Prediction Challenge](https://www.crowdai.org/challenges/spotify-sequential-skip-prediction-challenge) that reached 10th place on the final leaderboard.

 # Requirements